Rockies vs. Brewers Player Props Betting Odds

 Blackmon Stats

-- Blackmon has collected 27 hits with seven doubles, two home runs and 13 walks.
-He has driven in eight runs.
+- Blackmon has 28 hits with seven doubles, three home runs, 14 walks and nine RBI.

 Blackmon Recent Games